-Section 6.
+Section 7.
 Rules of Procedure

-- A. The committee shall meet according to the approved annual schedule, and at such other times as the Chairperson or the Committee may determine necessary.
-A monthly meeting may be waived by the Chairperson but two consecutive meetings may not be waived.
+- A. An annual meeting schedule will be adopted in November/December for the following year.
+The Chairperson of the Committee may waive a monthly meeting, however two consecutive meetings may not be waived.
 Business to have been conducted at the waived meeting shall be considered at the next successive monthly meeting.
-Special meetings may be called by the Chairperson as necessary to deal with immediate issues. - B. Committee members or their designated alternates must be present to cast a vote.
-A quorum shall consist of the majority of those members entitled to vote.
-(Committee vacant seats will not be counted as eligible votes until filled.)
-Any business transacted by the Committee must be approved by not less than a majority of votes cast.
+When necessary, the Chairperson may call special meetings to deal with immediate issues. - B. Committee members or their appointees must be present to cast a vote.
+Actions taken by the Committee will require a majority of the votes of those members who are present.
 Business shall be transacted only at regular or called meetings and shall be duly recorded in the minutes thereof.
-The minutes of the Committee's proceedings and official actions shall be public record. - C. Voting shall be by voice, but a member shall have an individual vote recorded in the minutes if said member so desires.
-A roll call vote shall be held upon request or as required.
-All questions or procedures shall be governed by the most current edition of "Robert's Rules of Order," unless superseded by law. - D. Meeting agendas shall include two public comment periods, one at the beginning of the meeting for action items and again at the end of the meeting for general comments.
+The minutes of the Committee's proceedings and official actions shall be public record. - C. Voting shall be by voice, but a member may have an individual vote recorded in the minutes if said member so desires.
+A roll call vote shall be held upon request.
+The most current edition of "Robert's Rules of Order" shall govern all questions or procedures unless superseded by law.

-Section 7.
+Section 8.
 General Policy